 For me, being the only person there and having the whole place to myself was an awesome treat and the blue trail as well as the ruins is very close to road 9D.

-How worth is it to explore Hudson Highlands State Park?
+How worth is it to explore Hudson Highlands State Park by the Hudson River?

 I’d say it’s very worth it.
 I’ve done many hikes and explorations in New York State and I have to say, I’ve been underestimating this spot by a lot.